-Hopeful enthusiasts waited years for virtual reality (VR) to become a realistic consideration for their at-home gaming arsenal.
-And now that so many of us are stuck at home, leaving and entering a world of VR has only become more appealing.
+Hopeful enthusiasts waited years for virtual reality (VR) to be fit for home use.
+Today, with many of us suddenly stuck at home more, the idea of 'leaving' it behind and entering a virtual world is even more appealing.

-Believe it or not, VR has grown so much that there are various ways you to get into VR gaming.
-There are HMDs that connect to gaming desktops / laptops.
-You have headsets that plug into smartphones and the PlayStation VR (PSVR), which connects to a gaming console.
-There are even standalone headsets, which are HMDs that don’t need to connect to anything at all -- just strap it on, and you're in VR.
+VR has grown so much that there are various ways you to get into VR gaming.
+There are HMDs that connect to gaming PCs / gaming laptops, smartphones, as well as the PlayStation VR (PSVR), which connects to a gaming console.
+There are even standalone headsets, aka HMDs that don’t need to connect to anything at all.
+Just strap it on, and you're in VR.

 Quick Shopping Tips